Could TransDigm Be The Valeant Of The Aerospace Industry?

 - TransDigm considers this item proprietary and commercial and will not provide any cost breakdown.

-- TransDigm accepts the Government counteroffer instead of providing a cost breakdown.
+- TransDigm accepts the government counteroffer instead of providing a cost breakdown.

 - Due to the total dollar value of the request for quote, an informal cost breakdown cannot be prepared at this time.
-The prices quoted are based 16 on TransDigm's current material costs, labor, overhead, and general and administrative rates, which have been audited by the U.S. Government.
+The prices quoted are based 16 on TransDigm's current material costs, labor, overhead, and general and administrative rates, which have been audited by the U.S. government.

 - TransDigm is unable to provide informal cost breakdowns due to limited accounting resources.

 - TransDigm's quote is based on increases in material and labor costs.
-Material has escalated 12 percent while labor and overhead has increased close to 12 percent.
+Material has escalated 12 percent while labor and overhead have increased close to 12 percent.

-- TransDigm did not respond to the request (6 instances).
+- TransDigm did not respond to the request (six instances).

 - TransDigm stated it is not the company's policy to give cost data (two instances).